abdelrahmaan/Hadith-Data-Sets/README.md

 # Hadith-Data-Sets
 All Hadith from nine books 62,169 Hadith

+## With Tashkil and Without Tashkel

 All Books :              62,169
 Sahih Bukhari:           7008